-Unrealized Gains Incentive Fee
+Capital Gains Incentive Fee

-Under GAAP, the Company calculates the unrealized gains incentive fee payable to the Advisor as if the Company had realized all investments at their fair values as of the reporting date.
-Accordingly, the Company accrues a provisional unrealized gains incentive fee taking into account any unrealized gains or losses.
-As the provisional incentive fee is subject to the performance of investments until there is a realization event, the amount of provisional unrealized gains incentive fee accrued at a reporting date may vary from the incentive fee that is ultimately realized and the differences could be material.
+Under GAAP, we calculate the capital gains incentive fee payable to Stellus Capital Management as if we had realized all investments at their fair values as of the reporting date.
+Accordingly, we accrue a provisional capital gains incentive fee taking into account any unrealized gains or losses.
+As the provisional incentive fee is subject to the performance of investments until there is a realization event, the amount of provisional capital gains incentive fee accrued at a reporting date may vary from the incentive fee that is ultimately realized and the differences could be material.